cfss-sp20/hw01/README.md

 ## **About Me**

-Hello, My name is Tianhong Yin, an MA student in international relations at the University of Chicago.
+Hello, My name is **Tianhong Yin**, an MA student in international relations at the University of Chicago.

 My research interests include:
 Conflict Studies